junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 How can Cas still work on things as mundane as "washing dishes"?
 Like he's totally a human in a totally normal world, like they're just camping out in a cabin for fun?

 Dean stares at his hunched back.
-Cas is wiping his hand on a washing cloth. *Unbelievable.*
+Cas is wiping his hands on a washing cloth. *Unbelievable.*

 Sam is rummaging through the books god knows how many times as if answers will just pop out of there by themselves magically like a Jack-in-the-box -- they have read those texts for tons of times already and found Jack squat.
-Meg is... doing whatever demons do, Dean doesn't keep a tab, but he salted the door and windows.
+Meg is... doing whatever demons do.
+Dean doesn't keep a tab, but he salted the door and windows.

 Cas turns back from the kitchen sink, hands still drying a plate.
 "Do we need a cat?" he asks, eyes wide and innocent, "Doesn't this place feel one species short?
 Probably why it's so quiet all the time."

-Anger swells in Dean's chests like a balloon.
+Anger swells in Dean's chest like a balloon.

 "Would a cat help us kill Dick and save the world?"
 Dean hears himself asking.
-He feels a disapproval glare from Sam's direction, maybe Meg's too, he disregards them.
+He feels a disapproving glare from Sam's direction, maybe Meg's too, he disregards them.

 Cas turns back to the sink, putting the clean plate down.
 "No," he mutters.